-- Meet the definition of "acute care"; - Provide for the treatment of an illness, injury, or disability; - Be medically necessary (see Definitions); - Be reasonable, based on community standard of care, in amount, duration, and frequency; - Be provided under a Plan of Care (POC).
-Any statement in the POC must be supported by documentation in the client's medical records; and - Be used to prevent placement in a more restrictive setting. - In addition, the client's medical records must justify the medical reason(s) that the services should be provided in the client's residence instead of a physician's office, clinic, or other outpatient setting.
-This includes justification for services for a client's medical condition that requires teaching that would be most effectively accomplished in the client's home on a short-term basis. - Be provided in the client's residence.
-The Medicaid Agency does not reimburse for services if provided at the workplace, school, child day care, adult day care, skilled nursing facility, or any other place that is not the client's place of residence. - ✓ Residential facilities contracted with the state to provide limited skilled nursing services are not reimbursed separately for those same services under the Medicaid Agency's Home Health program.
+- Meet the definition of "acute care". - Provide for the treatment of an illness, injury, or disability. - Be medically necessary (see Definitions). - Be reasonable, based on community standard of care, in amount, duration, and frequency. - Be provided under a plan of care (POC).
+Any statement in the POC must be supported by documentation in the client's medical records. - Be used to prevent placement in a more restrictive setting.

+In addition, the client's medical records must justify the medical reason(s) that the services should be provided in the client's residence instead of a physician's office, clinic, or other outpatient setting.
+This includes justification for services for a client's medical condition that requires teaching that would be most effectively accomplished in the client's home on a short-term basis.

+- Be provided in the client's residence.
+The Medicaid agency does not reimburse for services if provided at the workplace, school, child day care, adult day care, skilled nursing facility, or any other place that is not the client's place of residence. - ✓ Residential facilities contracted with the state to provide limited skilled nursing services are not reimbursed separately for those same services under the Medicaid agency's Home Health program.

-- ✓ It is the home health agencies responsibility to request coverage for a client when the services are not available to the client in the community or through LTC. - If the client meets the criteria in these billing instructions for therapy services, the Medicaid Agency will evaluate the need after receiving the request. - Refer to Aging and Disabilities Services Administration's (ADSA) Residential Care Services web page. - Be provided by a home health agency that is Title XVIII (Medicare) certified and statelicensed.
+- ✓ It is the home health agencies' responsibility to request coverage for a client when the services are not available to the client in the community or through LTC. - ✓ If the client meets the criteria in this provider guide for therapy services, the Medicaid agency will evaluate the need after receiving the request. - ✓ Refer to the Aging and Long-Term Support Administration's (ALTSA) Residential Care Services web page. - Be provided by a home health agency that is Title XVIII (Medicare) certified and statelicensed.